graipher/bluewalker/README.md

         Only show devices whose vendor specific advertising data starts with given bytes -json
         Output data as json
-  -observer
+  -log-trace
+        Enable more verbose trace logging in addition to debugging -observer
         Do scanning in observer mode (display advertising packets as they are received) -output-file string